andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

 When the app starts and the controller has loaded, it will prepare itself in a couple of ways:

-First, it will initialize a `ReceiptValidator` and an `SKReceiptRefreshRequest` (in case a receipt isn&#8217;t present on the device).
+First, it will initialize a `ReceiptValidator` and an `SKReceiptRefreshRequest` (in case a receipt isn't present on the device).

-Subtle but important, the `SKReceiptRefreshRequest` instance&#8217;s delegate is set to the view controller itself in `viewDidLoad()`.
+Subtle but important, the `SKReceiptRefreshRequest` instance's delegate is set to the view controller itself in `viewDidLoad()`.

-Control is then handed over to the `ReceiptValidator` instance to begin its multi-step process (of which we&#8217;ve got step 1 down up to this point).
+Control is then handed over to the `ReceiptValidator` instance to begin its multi-step process (of which we've got step 1 down up to this point).

 The View Controller acts as the main error handler for now.
-If a receipt couldn&#8217;t be found, signaled by the throwing of `ReceiptValidationError.couldNotFindReceipt` by the validator, the receipt refresh request is started.
+If a receipt couldn't be found, signaled by the throwing of `ReceiptValidationError.couldNotFindReceipt` by the validator, the receipt refresh request is started.

 The View Controller also acts as the `SKRequestDelegate`, and thus gets called back whenever the request finishes (or fails with an error).